dmrobins1/peoplewatchers/README.md

 =========================
 The main server file is /server.js
-Controllers and routes are in the separate controller files in the/Controllers folder Models are in the /Models folder
+Controllers and routes are in the separate controller files in the /controllers folder Models are in the /models folder
-Views are in the /Views folder.
+Views are in the /views folder.
 The view files have a .ejs extension in order to work with the ejs view engine framework.
-There is a /Views/pages folder for full views and /Views/partials for partial reusable views.
+There is a /views/pages folder for full views and /views/partials for partial reusable views.

 This application supports the PeopleWatchers web site.